idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 - **Remove working language pair** = All source and target languages you select in the Dashboard’s corresponding drop-down menus are added at the very start of the available language/language variant list, so that you can easily re-use your working languages.
 If you wish to remove a working language pair, set the pair you want to remove in the drop-down menus, and then use this option.
 - **Coffeehouse theme** = Toggle the alternative Dashboard theme.
 - **Preferences** = Open CafeTran’s Preferences/Options
-- **Close Dashboard** = Close the Dashboard and show CafeTran's main translation interface and menus, with no projects loaded.
+- **Close Dashboard** = Close the Dashboard and show CafeTran’s main translation interface and menus, with no projects loaded.

 <!--- TODO Save project template, add more details here for this important feature --->